The Best Soft Coolers of 2017

 Aside from insulation and durability, how easy it is to use the darned thing?
 This is an important question.
 The ability to open and close, stuff things in there, get things out, clean it, and carry it around are all important considerations.
 Again, the intended use comes into mind.
 Questions of: what do you want to do with a cooler, and where do you want to go with it? factor into ease of use distinctions.

 Starting out with how easy it was to open and close various models, we looked at the differing closure methods.
 Zippers are pretty standard.
 The wide mouth zippers found on the Polar Bear 24 Pack and the AO 24 Pack were extremely easy to get into and pull items out of.
 They were also easy to open wide and took very little effort to hold open.
-The Yeti Hopper was slightly more difficult to get in and out of.
-Primarily due to its beefier construction and smaller zipper, testers found it more difficult to hold open as well as get larger items into or out of the cooler.
-But its extra tie down points, daisy chain, and its many handle options earned it a higher ease of use score.
+The Yeti Hopper Two 30, with its recently redesigned closure system, was also very easy to get in and out of.
+It also has extra tie down points, daisy chain, and many handle options.
+The Yeti Hopper Flip 12 has a wider opening than it's larger sibling and similar handles.occasionally the zipper felt a bit sticky when going past one of the corners, so we gave it a slightly lower score.
 The Ice Mule Pro, with its wide mouth roll top, was the easiest all around to open and get in and out of.
 The Coleman 16-Can was also very easy, given its more traditional lid rather than a straight zipper.
 The ease of access issue also played into how easy the coolers were to clean.
 The easier it is to get into, the easier it is to clean, as a rule.
 The next thing we looked at was how easy each was to carry around.
 This all plays into portability.

 Other models are made precisely for the longer distance carry.
 The Ice Mule Pro was made for carrying comfortably.
 Equipped with backpack straps and a padded, ventilated back panel, testers found they could take the Ice Mule out for multi-mile treks comfortably.